Covert operation: US law

-Covert vs. clandestine operations

-Covert operations and clandestine operations are distinct but may overlap.
-A clandestine operation and its effects may go completely unnoticed.
-The United States Department of Defense definition has been used by the United States and NATO since World War II.
-In a covert operation, the identity of the sponsor is concealed, while in a clandestine operation the operation itself is concealed.
-Put differently, clandestine means "hidden", while covert means "deniable".
-The term stealth refers both to a broad set of tactics aimed at providing and preserving the element of surprise and reducing enemy resistance and to a set of technologies (stealth technology) to aid in those tactics.
-While secrecy and stealthiness are often desired in clandestine and covert operations, the terms secret and stealthy are not used to formally describe types of missions.

 Impact

 According to a 2018 study by University of Chicago political scientist Austin Carson, covert operations may have the beneficial effect of preventing escalation of disputes into full-blown wars.
 He argues that keeping military operations secret can limit escalation dynamics, as well as insulate leaders from domestic pressures while simultaneously allowing them communicating their interest to the adversary in keeping a war contained.
 He finds that covert operations are frequently detected by other major powers.

+A 2024 study found that state denials of covert actions, even when the covert actions were obvious, could have a de-escalatory effect (compared to making the covert action public).

 Domestic settings

 To go "undercover" (that is, to go on an undercover operation) is to avoid detection by the object of one's observation, and especially to disguise one's own identity (or use an assumed identity) for the purposes of gaining the trust of an individual or organization in order to learn or confirm confidential information, or to gain the trust of targeted individuals to gather information or evidence.
 Undercover operations are traditionally employed by law enforcement agencies and private investigators; those in such roles are commonly referred to as undercover agents.